opencord/docs/developer/imagebuilder.md

 list it in `build/docker_images.yml`, so it can build the synchronizer image locally.

-### Adding Other CORD images
+### Adding Other CORD Images

-If you want imagebuilder to build an image from a Dockerfile somewhere in the CORD source tree, you need to add it to the `buildable_images` list in the `docker_images.yml` file (see that file for the specific format), then making sure the image name is listed in the `docker_image_whitelist` list.
+If you want `imagebuilder` to build an image from a Dockerfile somewhere in the CORD source tree, you need to add it to the `buildable_images` list in the `docker_images.yml` file (see that file for the specific format), then making sure the image name is listed in the `docker_image_whitelist` list.